ccabanero/template-express-graphql/README.md

 #### Create a PostgreSQL Adaptor

-Create pgAdaptor.js at the root of the project with ...
+Create pgAdaptor.js at the root of the project.
+This will allow our Express-GraphQL app to connect to the datbase.

 ````
 require('dotenv').config()